centreon/centreon-documentation/cloud/alerts-notifications/acknowledge.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 ### Principle

 When a host or a service has an incident and this incident is confirmed, the notification process is triggered.
 This can generate a notification sent to a contact.
-If the problem persists, and depending on the configuration produced (resend a notification at regular time intervals, escalation of notification, etc.), it is possible that other notifications are sent.

 The acknowledgment of an alert can be used to stop the notification process (sending of notifications) until the host or the service